Up to 50% off sofas & mattresses — limited‑time deals.

 Lawson sofa

-A comfort-forward classic with separate back cushions and typically lower, simpler arms than formal rolled-arm looks.
-It reads traditional, but usually less ornate, making it a common “everyday traditional” choice.
+A Lawson sofa is a comfort-first classic with separate back cushions and lower, simpler arms than a more formal rolled-arm look.
+It still reads classic, but usually in a more relaxed everyday-use way.

 Camelback sofa